UK Academic Process Chemistry Award

-This award recognises outstanding work carried out by a UK-based academic in the development of significant new synthetic methodology, process technology, or reaction understanding such that it has the potential to become useful for the manufacture of an active pharmaceutical ingredient or agrochemicals on scale.
+Established in 2005, the Process Chemistry Award recognises the outstanding work carried out by a UK-based academic to progress the field of Process Chemistry including but not limited to synthetic methodology, process technology, reaction kinetics and modelling, biocatalytic transformations and photoredox catalysis such that it is useful for the manufacture of active pharmaceutical ingredients or agrochemicals on scale.

-The award is sponsored jointly by AstraZeneca, GSK and Syngenta and includes a financial contribution to support the recipient’s future research efforts.
+The award is sponsored jointly by AstraZeneca, GSK, Pharmaron, SAI Life Sciences and Syngenta and includes a financial contribution to support the recipient’s future academic research efforts.
+The winner will also be invited to present their work at the SCI Process Development Symposium, where they will be presented with the award.

 Sponsored by